iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 Parameters represent simple values used inside your code to tune modeling attributes, or that affect experiment results in any other way.
 For example, a [random forest classifier] may require a _maximum depth_ value.
 Machine learning experimentation often involves defining and searching hyperparameter spaces to improve the resulting model metrics.

-Your source code should read params from structured files (`params.yaml` by default).
+Your source code should read params from structured [parameters files] (`params.yaml` by default).
 Define them with the `params` field of `dvc.yaml` for DVC to track them.
 When a param value has changed, `dvc exp run` invalidates any stages that depend on it, and reproduces them.

 > 📖 See `dvc params` for more details.